Tom-England/ENGIEApp/README.md

 String unipass = "Hunter2";
 ```

+## QR Scanning and Form Submission
+QR codes are read using the ZXing.Net.Mobile.Forms package.
+The QR codes contain
+a 3 letter text string of either 'ELT', 'EML' or 'GAS'.
+Once the QR code has been
+succesfully scanned, the user will be displayed with the correct user input form.
+Once the user has entered all neccesary fields and the submit button has been
+pressed, the user input details will be saved into the relevant text fields in the
+corresponding PDF document.
+The Syncfusion.Xamarin.PDF library and ISave.cs file
+are used to fill in the PDF document.
+An email is then sent to the destination email,
+that is set in the admin area.

 # Testing
 ## Overview
 Tests have been written using the Xamarin.UITest framework that uses NUnit.